 Why?
 Well, as you'll be using your reel largely as a winch to wind a heavy fish up from the depths, then the traditional reel - not having the bale arm of the spinning reel to turn the line through 90 degrees - will always be more efficient for this purpose.

-Some reels of this type are fitted with a line counter, which used in conjunction with an electronic fish-finder will enable you to get your lure down to exactly the right depth every time.
+Some reels of this type are fitted with a Line Counter, which used in conjunction with an electronic fish-finder will enable you to get your lure down to exactly the right depth every time.

 It's vital that the action at the rod top is transferred to the jig, which may well be several hundred feet below if you're deep jigging.
 If you've got nylon monofilament on your reel, then much if not all of that action will be lost in the stretch of the line, leaving the jig hanging lifeless below.
 Which is not good ..